Direkt zum Inhalt springen

 • Solid programming skills in Python or MATLAB

-• Experience with COMSOL
+• Experience with COMSOL is a big plus

 What We Offer